The Ultimate Guide to Credit Cards

 How Card Debt Correlates to Credit Scores Over Time

-The FICO credit score is the best-known credit scoring model in the US.
-Most FICO scores, which range from 300 to 850, are based on data from individual consumer credit reports.
+The FICO credit score is the best-known credit scoring model in the U.S. Most FICO scores, which range from 300 to 850, are based on data from individual consumer credit reports.

 YearAverage FICO 8 ScoreYearAverage FICO 8 Score